fresheneesz/bip-efficient-bitcoin-vaults/cd/op_cdWalletVault1.md

 # OP_CD Wallet Vault

-This is a basic wallet vault script using [OP_CD](bip-constraindestination.md) (without OP_POS or OP_BBV).
+This is a basic wallet vault script using [OP_CD](bip-constraindestination.md) (without OP_POS, OP_BBV, or OP_LFC).
 It has a lot of limitations, but it is simple to understand and it is has fewer limitations than wallet vaults created with op_checktemplateverify.

 ## Properties